duke-compsci290-spring2018/final-project-team-29/README.md

 npm install
 ```

-4. If you want to tweak our code and see the changes, you can use your local host server to do so with the following command:
+4. If you want to tweak our code and see the changes, you can use your local host server with the following command:
 ```
 npm run dev
 ```